Our Commitment to Long-Term Support

 Hurricane Maria was a powerful Category 5 storm when its eye passed just south of St. Croix, its winds and rain and storm surge battering the island from Sept.
 19 to 20, downing power lines, tearing roofs from homes, and destroying infrastructure.

 Now, the island that had been helping its sister islands recover from Irma needs a helping hand itself.

 Cane Bay Cares is a service initiative of St. Croix-based Cane Bay Partners VI, LLLP.
 Cane Bay Cares was established after three strong hurricanes, including two Category 5 storms, Irma and Marie, caused much damage to St. Croix during September 2017.
 The initiative has a goal of providing relief to the citizens of St. Croix.
-To make this possible, we have partnered with Community Foundation of the Virgin Islands, which is a 501c3 nonprofit that was established in 1990.
-All donations to Cane Bay Cares are donations to CFVI and are 100% tax deductible.
+To make this possible, we have partnered with St. Croix Foundation, which is a 501c3 nonprofit that was established in 1990.
+All donations to Cane Bay Cares are donations to St. Croix Foundation and are 100% tax deductible.

 Cane Bay Partners VI, LLLP was formed in June 2009 and founded by internationally experienced business executives with many years of experience in the financial services industry.
 Focusing our efforts primarily in the financial services industry, our management consulting practice specializes in providing services to clients in need of sophisticated risk management models, debt collections organizations which require liquidation models and analytics, and portfolio management companies desiring a variety of services.